sasilver75/obsidian/Winograd.md

 This dataset was quoted in the GPT-3 paper, [[GPT-3 Paper {Language Models are Few-Shot Learners}|Language Models are Few-Shot Learners]]
-A Winograd schema is a pair of sentences that differ in only one or two words and that contain an ambiguity that is resolved in opposite ways in the two sentences.
+A ==Winograd Schema== is a pair of sentences that differ in only one or two words and that contain an ambiguity that is resolved in opposite ways in the two sentences.
 It requires the use of world knowledge and reasoning for its revolutions.

+It's basically coreference resolution when there are ambiguities in a sentence that require world knowledge to resolve.

 Example:
 > The city councilmen refused the demonstrators a permit because they `feared/advocated` violence.